edo1z/repcon/README.md

 node_modules/
 ```

-## Error Handling

-If `repcon` encounters an issue, it will provide an error message detailing the problem.
-Common issues may include:

-- `Permission Denied`: Check you have read and write permissions for the directory where `repcon` is run.
-- `File Not Found`: Verify the path and ignore patterns to ensure they are correctly specified and accessible.

 ## Contributing

 Feel free to dive in!
 Open an issue or submit PRs.
 For major changes, please open an issue first to discuss what you would like to change.